 Contact us to book a weight check and diet consultation with one of our Nurses.

 Why dogs and other pets need to exercise

 When it comes to weight gain, we’re not just talking dogs.
 Cats, rabbits, guinea pigs and even hamsters can become overweight, and obese.

 Exercising your pet doesn’t have to be a chore.
 In fact, it can be good fun and a great opportunity to bond.
 Why not build an obstacle course in the garden for your rabbit?
 Or make your own dangly toys for your cat?

-The best way to ensure your companion is a healthy weight and eating the right diet is to take them to see a vet once a year.
-At STAR Vet Clinic, as well as thoroughly examining your pet during their annual check-up, we can also offer friendly advice to help you resist your pet’s ‘puppy dog eyes’ at the dinner table.
-We also hold weight clinics to create your companion a bespoke diet plan, and monitor their progress.
+At STAR Vets, as well as thoroughly examining your pet during their annual check-up, we can also offer friendly advice to help you resist your pet’s ‘puppy dog eyes’ at the dinner table.
+We also hold Nurse-led weight clinics in Appleby Magna to create your companion a bespoke diet plan, and monitor their progress.

 By making changes to your cat, dog, or other pet’s diet and lifestyle now, you can avoid pet obesity and greatly improve their quality of life.

 Get the right food for your pet – if you become a member of our Shining STAR Wellness Plan

 With thousands of pet foods readily available in shops you’d be forgiven for not knowing which one is right for your companion.
 If you become a member of our Shining STAR Loyalty Scheme, we offer a cost-price food scheme to save you money on vet-recommended food.